coreyhu/Urbanist/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
  * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
  * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
  * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, tifinagh, math, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, cherokee, tifinagh
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, malayalam, coptic, tifinagh, math, canadian-aboriginal, old-permic, tai-le
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, tai-le, canadian-aboriginal, syriac, old-permic, tifinagh, coptic, math
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: elbasan, math, greek
+ * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: math, greek, elbasan
- * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: elbasan, math, greek
+ * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: math, greek, elbasan
  * U+03BC GREEK SMALL LETTER MU: try adding one of: math, greek
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: math, yi, greek
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, math, greek
  * U+1EA0 LATIN CAPITAL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EA1 LATIN SMALL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EA4 LATIN CAPITAL LETTER A WITH CIRCUMFLEX AND ACUTE: try adding vietnamese